 - Use a spoon to press the prickly pear mixture into the strainer to get all of the liquid out.
 Empty the strainer of the seeds and thick pulp and repeat until you do this with all of the prickly pear mixture.

-- Chill for one hour.
+- Chill for a minimum of one hour.

 Notes

-- Prickly fruit comes in many different colors from golden orange to green and hot pink.
+- Prickly fruit comes in many different colors, from golden orange to green and hot pink.
 Any will work well in this recipe.

 SPECIAL NOTE

 Please know that every gluten free flour blend has a different starch to grain ratio.
-If you use a blend I didn’t test, you may need to adjust your moisture levels in your baked goods.
+If you use a blend I didn’t test, my rule of thumb is to add more flour if your dough or batter is wet and add more liquid if the dough or batter is too dry!

 Nutrition